Sic Bo Vs. Craps – Which Dice Game to Play

 Odd

-Odd betAs the name of this bet suggests, you are betting on the sum of the three dice equaling an odd number.
-This type of wager excludes triples like three 1s, three 2s, etc.
+Odd betAs the name of this bet suggests, you are wagering on the sum of the three dice equalling an odd number.
+This type of wager excludes triples such as three 1s, three 2s, etc.

 Even

-Even betThis is the opposite bet of the aforementioned one, betting money on the sum of the three dice equaling an even number.
+Even betThis is the opposite of the aforementioned bet, placing money on the sum of the three dice equalling an even number.
 This bet also excludes triples.

 Combination bets

-Combination betsThis type of bet is made on any two exact numbers appearing on two out of the three dice.
-The third dice can show any number, as long as the other two are guessed correctly.
+Combination betsThis bet is made on any two exact numbers appearing on two of the three dice.
+The third die can show any number, as long as the other two are guessed correctly.

 Single bets

-Single betsThis bet is made on any specific number the player believes will show up on one of the three dice.
-The payout increases if the number you have bet on appears on two or all three dice.
+Single betsThis wager is made on any specific number the player believes will show up on one of the three dice.
+The payout increases if the chosen number appears on two or all three dice.

 Double bets